Pente: Present

-Professional Play
+Professional play

-The now defunct United States Pente Association was formed in 1982 to "...further the communication of Pente Players throughout the world." and "...to assist the growth of Pente enjoyment."
-It organized in person tournaments, held postal tournaments through the mail, kept an up to date list of player ratings, and released a quarterly newsletter discussing pente news, problems, and games among other things.
+The now-defunct United States Pente Association was formed in 1982 to "further the communication of Pente players throughout the world" and "assist the growth of Pente enjoyment."
+It organized in-person tournaments, held postal tournaments through the mail, kept an up-to-date list of player ratings, and released a quarterly newsletter discussing Pente news, problems, and games, among other things.

 Pente tournament play is governed in Poland by Polskie Stowarzyszenie Gomoku Renju i Pente (the Polish Association of Gomoku, Renju, and Pente) jointly with Gomoku and Renju.

-First Player Advantage
+First player advantage

 Pente, much like Gomoku, is known to favor the first player.
-The Pro Tournament Rule, proposed by Tom Braunlich, was adopted for standard tournament play as an attempt to mitigate this advantage and bring the win ratio at high level play closer to around 50% as is roughly the case in casual play.
-Analyzing the data of around 750,000 games played online at Pente.org bears this out and shows a bias of about 53% across all games and skill levels.
+The Pro Tournament Rule, proposed by Tom Braunlich, was adopted for standard tournament play as an attempt to mitigate this advantage and bring the win ratio at high-level play closer to around fifty percent, as is roughly the case in casual play.
+Analysis of approximately seven hundred fifty thousand games played online at Pente.org bears this out, demonstrating a bias of about fifty-three percent across all games and skill levels.

-The analysis of the same data showed that when timeouts are excluded and games are filtered out if either player's rating is below 1800 Elo, the first player advantage (FPA) increases from about 53% to ~58%.
-When the results are filtered to exclude games where the players ratings are below 2000 and then 2200 the FPA increases again to 59% and then 60% respectively.
+Further analysis showed that when timeouts are excluded and games are filtered out if either player's rating is below 1800 Elo, the first player advantage (FPA) increases from about 53% to about 58%.
+When the results are filtered to exclude games where the players ratings are below 2000 and then 2200 the FPA increases again to 59% and then 60%, respectively.

-Rollie Tesh, the 1983 world champion, argued in an interview in 1984 that the pro-pente tournament rule was not an effective solution and suggested either adopting mitigation rules from professional Renju tournaments, such as move restrictions on the first player known as forbidden moves, or adopting Keryo Pente.
+Rollie Tesh, the 1983 world champion, argued in an interview in 1984 that the Professional Pente (Pro Pente) tournament rule was not an effective solution and suggested either adopting mitigation rules from professional Renju tournaments, such as move restrictions on the first player known as forbidden moves, or adopting Keryo Pente.

-Tournament Gomoku currently uses what is called the swap2 opening where a player places three stones (two black and one white) on any of the intersections of the board.
-The second player can then either choose to play as white and place the 4th stone, swap colors and control the black stones, or put two more stones (one black and one white) and pass the choice of which color to play as to their opponent.
+Tournament Gomoku currently uses what is called the swap2 opening, where a player places three stones (two black and one white) on any of the intersections of the board.
+The second player can then either choose to play as white and place the fourth stone, swap colors and control the black stones, or put two more stones (one black and one white) and pass the choice of which color to play as to their opponent.

-When analyzing tournament data for Gomoku using identical opening rules to Pro-Pente, an FPA of ~67% was calculated.
-When swap2 was adopted for tournament play, analysis of tournament games showed an FPA drop to about 52%.
+When analyzing tournament data for Gomoku using identical opening rules to Pro Pente, an FPA around sixty-seven percent was calculated.
+When swap2 was adopted for tournament play, analysis of tournament games showed an FPA drop to about fifty-two percent.

-In light of this, the same swap2 opening was adopted for Pente on vint.ee and Board Game Arena, two gaming websites, as an attempt to mitigate FPA in high level play.
+In light of this, the same swap2 opening was adopted for Pente on vint.ee, Board Game Arena, and Pente.org, online gaming websites, as an attempt to mitigate FPA in high-level play.